pri538/portfolio/README.md

 experience by redefining the paradigm for user-machine interaction.Tech: Google Speech Recognition, Python PyAudio, LangChain, Faiss-cpu, Google Colab, Jupyter, Python (Dec 24)

+**Credit Card Fraud Detection** :The primary objective of this project is to design and implement a robust credit card fraud detection system capable of accurately identifying fraudulent transactions in real-time.
+By employing advanced deep learning and machine learning techniques, the system aims to enhance detection accuracy, reduce false positives, and improve overall operational efficiency for financial institutions.Tech: Machine Learning, Deep Learning, Python, Kaggle, Google Colab, Numpy, Seaborn (Dec 24)

+**Country GDP** :The primary objective of this project is to design and implement a robust GDP prediction model capable of accurately forecasting the economic growth of countries.
+By leveraging advanced deep learning and machine learning techniques, the model aims to capture intricate relationships between various economic indicators and external factors to improve prediction accuracy over traditional methods.Tech: Machine Learning, Python, Kaggle, Google Colab, Numpy, Seaborn (Dec 24)

+**Mental Analysis Using SQL** :The primary objective of this project is to determine the percentage of employees who have disclosed having a mental health disorder to their employer or coworkers.
+By analyzing specific survey questions related to mental health discussions and demographic information, we can gain insights into disclosure patterns among employees, particularly in the tech industry within the USA.Tech: Machine Learning, Python, SQL, Kaggle, Google Colab, Numpy, Seaborn,Matplotlib (Dec 24)

+**Murder History Using SQL** :In this project, we delve into a murder investigation, leveraging SQL queries to sift through pertinent data and unravel crucial details surrounding the crime.
+Our objective is to meticulously analyze various aspects of the case, including witness testimonies, suspect identification, event attendance, and ultimately, uncover the orchestrator behind the heinous act..Tech:Python, SQL, Kaggle, Google Colab, Numpy, Seaborn,Matplotlib (Dec 24)

 ### Work Expertience
 **Avaari** : I have worked in Avaari Company as a machine learning engineer .
 I have completed my vritual internship.(Aug 2023-Sep 2023)